vukanoa/Vimrc/README.md

 # autocmd BufWritePre * %s/\s\+$//e

-	Overall, this command automatically removes trailing whitespace from files whenever you save them.
+	Overall, this command automatically removes trailing whitespace from a file whenever you save the file.

 	Let's breakdown:
 	autocmd BufWritePre => Before writing the whole buffer to a file.